“Draw this,” I said, and gave José my pocket watch.

 I was puzzled by this, haunted by it as I drove home.
 An “idiot”?
 Autism?
 No. Something else is going on here.

-I was not called to see José again.
+p class=”initial”>I was not called to see José again.
 The first call, on a Sunday evening, had been for an emergency: He had been having seizures the entire weekend, and I had prescribed changes in his anticonvulsants, over the phone, in the afternoon.
 Now that his seizures were “controlled,” further neurological advice was not requested.
-But I was still troubled by …
+But I was still troubled by the problems presented by the clock, and felt an unresolved sense of mystery…

 This article is available to online subscribers only.